rxwen/smartthings-terncy-driver/README.md

 Prerequisites:

 - SmartThings Hub with edge driver support
-- [Terncy Home Center](https://www.terncy.com), firmware version no later than 3.0.90
+- [Terncy Home Center](https://www.terncy.com), firmware version no earlier than 3.0.90
 - SmartThings Hub and Terncy Home Center should be connected to the same network router

 Usage: